-- (a) An application for a permit shall be filed with the district commissioner as prescribed by the rules of the board and shall contain at least the following documents and information: - (1) The applicant's name, address, and the address of each of the applicant's offices in this state, and, where the applicant is not an individual, municipality or state agency, the form, date and place of formation of the applicant. - (2) Five copies of a plan of the proposed development or subdivision showing the intended use of the land, the proposed improvements, the details of the project, and any other information required by this chapter, or the rules promulgated thereunder. - (3) The fee prescribed by rule. - (4) Certification of filing of notice as set forth in 6084 of this title. - (b) The board and district commission may conduct such investigations, examinations, tests and site evaluations as they deem necessary to verify information contained in the application.
-An applicant shall grant the board or district commission, or their agents, permission to enter upon his land for these purposes. - (c) Where an application concerns the extraction or processing of fissionable source material, before the application is considered the district commission shall obtain the express approval of the general assembly by act of legislation stating that extraction or processing of fissionable source material will promote the general
+(a) An application for a permit shall be filed with the district commissioner as prescribed by the rules of the board and shall contain at least the following documents and information:

+(1) The applicant's name, address, and the address of each of the applicant's offices in this state, and, where the applicant is not an individual, municipality or state agency, the form, date and place of formation of the applicant.

+(2) Five copies of a plan of the proposed development or subdivision showing the intended use of the land, the proposed improvements, the details of the project, and any other information required by this chapter, or the rules promulgated thereunder.

+(3) The ree prescribed by rule.

+(4) Certification of filing of notice as set forth in 6084 of this title.

+(b) The board and district commission may conduct such investigations, examinations, tests and site evaluations as they deem necessary to verify information contained in the application.
+An applicant shall grant the board or district commission, or their agents, permission to enter upon his land for these purposes.

+(c) Where an application concerns the extraction or processing of fissionable source material, before the application is considered the district commission shall obtain the express approval of the general assembly by act of legislation stating that extraction or processing of fissionable source material will promote the general welfare.
-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. welfare.
 The district commission shall advise the general assembly of any application for extraction or processing of fissionable source material by delivering written notice to the speaker of the house of representatives and to the president of the senate, and shall make available all relevant material.
 The procedural requirements and deadlines applicable to permit applications under this chapter shall be suspended until the approval is granted.
 Approval by the general assembly under this subsection shall not be construed as approval of any particular application or proposal for development.

-- (d) The board and commissions shall make all practical efforts to process permits in a prompt manner.
+(d) The board and commissions shall make all practical efforts to process permits in a prompt manner.
 The board shall establish time limits for permit processing as well as procedures and time periods within which to notify applicants whether an application is complete.
 The board shall report annually by February 15 to the house and senate committees on natural resources and energy and government operations.
-The annual report shall assess the performance of the board and commissions in meeting the limits, identify areas which hinder effective performance; list fees collected for each permit; summarize changes made by the board to improve performance; describe staffing needs for the coming year; and certify that the revenue from the fees collected is at least equal to the costs associated with those positions. -- 1969, No. 250 - (Adj.
+The annual report shall assess the performance of the board and commissions in meeting the limits, identify areas which hinder effective performance; list fees collected for each permit; summarize changes made by the board to improve performance; describe staffing needs for the coming year; and certify that the revenue from the fees collected is at least equal to the costs associated with those positions. -- 1969, No. 250 (Adj.
 Sess.), §§ 8, 15, eff.
 April 4, 1970; amended 1979, No. 123 (Adj.
-Sess.), § 6, eff.
-April 14, 1980; 1987, No. 76, § 10; 1989, No. 276 (Adj.
+Sess.), §-6; April 14, 1980; 1987, No. 76, § 10; 1989, No. 276 (Adj.
 Sess.), § 17, eff.
 June 20, 1990; No. 279 (Adj.
-Sess.) § 3. - (e) The district commissions shall give priority to municipal projects that have been mandated by the state through a permit, enforcement order, court order, enforcement settlement agreement, statute, rule or policy.-Amended 1987, No. 76, § 10; 1989, No. 276 (Adj.
+Sess.) § 3.

+(e) The district commissions shall give priority to municipal projects that have been mandated by the state through a permit, enforcement order, court order, enforcement settlement agreement, statute, rule or policy.--Amended 1987, No. 76, § 10; 1989, No. 276 (Adj.
 Sess.), § 17, eff.
 June 20, 1990; No. 279 (Adj.
-Sess.), § 3. - (f) In situations where the party seeking to file an application is a municipality or a solid waste management district empowered to condemn the involved land or an interest in it, then the application need only be signed by that party.
+Sess.), § 3.

+(f) In situations where the party seeking to file an application is a municipality or a solid waste management district empowered to condemn the involved land or an interest in it, then the application need only be signed by that party.
 Amended 1991, Act 109, § 7, eff.
 June 28, 1991.